ebi-gene-expression-group/expression-atlas-curation-guide/pages/general_curation_standards.md

 *   cell line > should be in EFO.
 The cell line term that you use to annotate your samples must be exactly the term used in EFO
 *   disease > EFO
 *   organism part > UBERON term that should be also in EFO
-*   cell type > CL term that should be also in EFO
+*   cell type > CL term that should be also in EFO - no longer mandatory as many cancer cell types aren't applicable

 Comments: